curipha/userscripts/README.md

   - `.` and `/` is parsed AS-IS (No escaping is needed)
 - Snip off `http://` or `https://` at the beginning of URI
 - Add `/` at the tail to avoid false positives

-### _export.sh
-Run this script to export all userscripts stored in Firefox's user profile directory.
-It works for **Firefox on Windows only**.

 ### _export.rb
 Run this script to convert Tampermonkey exported JSON file to standard `user.js` files.